Troubleshoot remote connection failures to a Windows instance

 2. In the upper-left corner of the page, select a region and resource group.地域

 3. On the Instances page, click the ID of the target instance.
-On the Instance Details tab, in the Basic Information section, view the Instance Status and Health Status and select a suitable remote connection method.
+On the Instance Details tab, check the Status and Health Status in the Basic Information section and select an appropriate remote connection method.

-• If the instance's lifecycle state and health status are in the following table, proceed to Step 2: Log on to the ECS instance by using VNC.
+• If the instance's lifecycle state and health status are listed in the following table, proceed to Step 2: Connect to the ECS instance using VNC.

 Instance lifecycle state